What does my baby look like in week 40?

 As many as one in five pregnancies in the UK can end in an induction - where labour is started artificially.
 Here’s what you need to know about induction of labour.

-I’m worried about meeting my baby.
-What if I don’t love him?
+What if I don’t love my baby?

 Some women feel an intense love for their babies when they are born, but for many others it takes a few weeks or even months to adjust and to grow into loving their baby.